allegroai/clearml-docs/docs/hyperdatasets/single_frames.md

-A `SingleFrame` contains metadata pointing to raw data, and other metadata and data, which supports experimentation and ClearML Enterprise's Git-like Dataset versioning.
+A `SingleFrame` contains metadata pointing to raw data, and other metadata and data, which supports experimentation and ClearML Enterprise's Git-like Hyper Dataset versioning.

 ## Frame Components